aymuos/aymuos/README.md

 ### Hi there 👋, my name is Soumya

-GenAI Developer and Masters Student in Industrial AI at IIT Madras
+ML engineer and Masters Student in Industrial AI at IIT Madras

-About 3.5 years of experience in designing and developing scalable and highly available cloud applications.
+About 4.5 years of experience in designing and developing scalable and highly available cloud applications.
 I am always open in working with new tech stack.
 Currently working in Generative AI application development .
 Following are my current tech stack.
+TLDR : I have moved to ML now , but I work mostly in backend .
+Beyond that whereever support is needed , i can contribute .
+Almost a jack of all trades , and trying to be master of one .
 Tech Stack:

 - Backend: Python , Java, Spring MVC, Spring Reactive, Spring Boot, Hibernate, Restful Services, Microservices , Node JS , Learning Quarkus